IvanDSM/ultimatevocalremovergui/README.md

 ## Manual Installation (For Developers)

-These instructions are for those installing UVR v5.2.0 **manually** only.
+These instructions are for those installing UVR v5.4.0 **manually** only.

-1. Download & install Python 3.9 or lower (but no lower than 3.6) [here](https://www.python.org/downloads/)
+1. Download & install Python 3.9 or lower (but no lower than 3.6):
-    - **Note:** Ensure the *"Add Python to PATH"* box is checked
+    - **On Windows:** You can download the Windows installer for Python from [the official website](https://www.python.org/downloads/). **Note:** Ensure the *"Add Python to PATH"* box is checked.
-2. Download the Source code [here](https://github.com/Anjok07/ultimatevocalremovergui/archive/refs/heads/master.zip)
+2. Download the source code [here](https://github.com/Anjok07/ultimatevocalremovergui/archive/refs/heads/master.zip).
 3. Download the models via the "Settings" menu within the application.
 4. Extract the *ultimatevocalremovergui-master* folder within ultimatevocalremovergui-master.zip where ever you wish.
 5. Provide a SoX installation accessible to UVR:
     - **On Windows:** Download the SoX archive [here](https://sourceforge.net/projects/sox/files/sox/14.4.2/sox-14.4.2-win32.zip/download) and extract the contents into the *ultimatevocalremovergui-master/lib_v5/sox* directory.
-    - **On Linux/macOS:** Install SoX through your operating system's package manager.
-For example, on Ubuntu run: `sudo apt install sox `.
+    - **On Linux** Install SoX through your operating system's package manager.
+For example, on Ubuntu run: `sudo apt install sox`.
+    - **On macOS** Install SoX through [Homebrew](https://brew.sh/): `brew install sox`.
-6. Open the command prompt from the ultimatevocalremovergui-master directory and run the following commands, separately -
+6. Open the command prompt or terminal from the ultimatevocalremovergui-master directory and run the following commands, separately -

 ```
 pip install --no-cache-dir -r requirements.txt